CaioPinho9/flappy-bird-neural/README.md

 Layer: Each layer has an X amount of neurons, they are linked in order.

 Input Layer: This layer receives the x and y distance from the passage between the pipes.
-Hidden Layer: Neurons in this layer receive information from all neurons in the last layer, all the info is sum and stored in the neuron.
+Hidden Layer: Neurons in this layer receive information from all neurons in the last layer, all the info is summed and stored in the neuron.

 Output Layer: Works like a hidden layer, but it won't pass information forward, instead its information is used to control the bird